 You can decorate your components with detailed images, by integrating them during the production phase.
 In-mold decoration (IMD) is a technique that can, if performed correctly, give your products long-lasting, vibrant graphics, without the need for adhesives or post-production printing.

 For years, Rosti have researched and experimented with different materials and processes, to refine our IMD technique.
 As a result, we can now offer a reliable, cost-effective service at our sites throughout the world.
 The Rosti approach streamlines your production process and reduces operational costs, while delivering outstanding image quality.

 In a nutshell, it involves surface integrated graphics.
 And this surface is fully functional.
 You create a sealed, tactile finish that delivers practical as well as aesthetic capabilities.
-Key benefits of in-mould decoration include the capacity for different finishes like anti-glare, anti-fog, and anti-microbial, as well the addition of living switches and clear windows.
+Key benefits of in-mold decoration include the capacity for different finishes like anti-glare, anti-fog, and anti-microbial, as well the addition of adding functional switches and clear windows to work with IMD.